USEPA/elevatr/README.md

 # elevatr
 An R package for accessing elevation data from various sources

 The `elevatr` package currently provides access to elevation data from AWS Open Data [Terrain Tiles](https://registry.opendata.aws/terrain-tiles/) for raster digital elevation models.
-For point elevation data,the [USGS Elevation Point Query Service](http://ned.usgs.gov/epqs/)) may be used.
+For point elevation data,the [USGS Elevation Point Query Service](http://ned.usgs.gov/epqs/)) may be used or the point elevations may be derived from the AWS Tiles.
 Additional elevation data sources may be added.

-Current plan for this package includes just two functions to access elevation web services:
+Currently this package includes just two primary functions to access elevation web services:

-- `get_elev_point()`:  Get point elevations using the USGS Elevation Point Query Service (for the US Only) .
-This will accept a data frame of x (long) and y (lat) or a SpatialPoints/SpatialPointsDataFame as input.
-A SpatialPointsDataFrame is returned.
+- `get_elev_point()`:  Get point elevations using the USGS Elevation Point Query Service (for the US Only) or using the AWS Terrian Tiles (global).
+This will accept a data frame of x (long) and y (lat), a SpatialPoints/SpatialPointsDataFame, or a Simple Features object as input.
+A SpatialPointsDataFrame or Simple Features object is returned, depending on the class of the input locations.
 - `get_elev_raster()`: Get elevation data as a raster (e.g. a Digital Elevation Model) from the AWS Open Data Terrain Tiles.
 Other sources may be added later.
 This will accept a data frame of of x (long) and y (lat) or any `sp` or `raster` object as input and will return a `raster` object of the elevation tiles that cover the bounding box of the input spatial data.

 ## Installation